Charlie Clark (politician)

-Charlie Clark is a Canadian politician who served as the 28th Mayor of Saskatoon, Saskatchewan for two terms from 2016 to 2024.
+Charlie Clark is a Canadian politician who served as the 28th mayor of Saskatoon for two terms from 2016 to 2024.
+Clark's two terms in office focused on improved urban planning, sustainability, and reconciliation.

 Early life

 Clark grew up in British Columbia and studied in both Toronto and Winnipeg.
 He earned bachelor's degrees in conflict resolution and education and a master's degree in environmental studies.
 Clark worked in mediation, restorative justice, adult education, and community economic development.
 He moved to Saskatoon in 2002 and worked for local non-profit community development organizations including the Core Neighbourhood Development Council and Quint Development Corporation.
 He has stated that he nearly became a teacher before getting involved in municipal politics.

 Political career

 Saskatoon City Council

 Clark was first elected to Saskatoon City Council in 2006, unseating incumbent Elaine Hnatyshyn.
 He was acclaimed in 2009 and re-elected by a wide margin in 2012.
 As a councillor, Clark often championed greater transparency and alternative development strategies.
 He voted to ban corporate, union, and out-of-province campaign contributions in motions that were ultimately defeated, advocated for better waste management and transportation policies, and against new mega-projects.